 Die Hard (1988) Police Officer John McClain thwarts a ring of Euro-terrorists who crash a corporate Christmas party.
 Bruce Willis is at his smarmy best, but Alan Rickman as Hans Gruber almost steals the show… and the dough.

-*Family Man (2000) Turns the “what if” premise of It’s a Wonderful Life on its head.
-With Don Cheadleas an angel on the edge, and some of the best acting of Nicholas Cage and Tea Leoni’s careers.
-We watch it every year and ponder our own what it?
+Family Man (2000) Turns the “what if” premise of It’s a Wonderful Life on its head.
+With Don Cheadle as an angel on the edge, and some of the best acting of Nicholas Cage and Tea Leoni’s careers.
+We watch it every year and ponder our own what if?